 CARF International is an independent, nonprofit accreditor of health and human services providers.
 Achieving this accreditation is a direct result of our dedication to providing exceptional, personalized care.
 We have undergone a detailed peer review process and have demonstrated to a team of surveyors, during an on-site visit, our commitment to providing services and programs of the highest quality.

 We do not discriminate against any patient in relation to admission, treatment, discharge, continuing care or employment based on race, color, religion, creed, national origin, sex, disability (including limited English proficiency) or sexual orientation.
-We offer priority admission to at-risk populations including IV drug users, adolescents, women, women with children, and preferential treatment services to pregnant women.
+We offer priority admission to at-risk populations including IV drug users, adolescents, women, women with children, veterans, overdose survivors and preferential treatment services to pregnant women.